hikeventures/hikeventures.github.io/_posts/2013-11-17-horror-books-or-how-to-prepare-yourself-for-the-winter.markdown

 ---
 layout: post
-title: "Horror books or how to prepare yourself for the winter"
+title: Horror books or how to prepare yourself for the winter
-date: 2013-11-17 16:28
+date: 2013-11-17 16:28 +0300
-comments: true
 description: Outdoors books we are going to review in the future
 category: articles
 tags: [articles, books]